 Regrettably, the unidirectional rotating bezel with the traditional 60-minute diving scale on it has only one dot of lume at “0” point.
 Well, not a big deal.
 On a side note, I must note that, unlike cheaper divers, the bezel rotates with very smooth and satisfying clicks: you actually feel build quality under your fingers.

 Like many tool watches, the new Marcello C Tridente Ice Age (I sincerely don’t know why did they decide to call the watch this way) comes in chunky, rugged-looking case more than 44 millimeters in diameter and almost 17 millimeters thick.

-Since the Swiss made ETA 2824-2 automatic caliber is not really big (it measures less than 26 mm in diameter and is just 4.60 mm high,) one can infer that the rest of the volume was consumed in order to increase the timekeeper’s survivability deep underwater: a thicker sapphire crystal with antireflective treatment and, probably, more capable rubber gaskets.
+Since the Swiss made ETA 2824-2 automatic caliber is not really big (it measures less than 26 mm in diameter and is just 4.60 mm high,) one can infer that the rest of the volume was consumed in order to increase the timekeeper’s survivability deep underwater: a thicker sapphire crystal with antireflective treatment and, probably, thicker walls of the case itself with the screw-down case back cover secured with thicker, more capable rubber gaskets.

 Photos: Marcello C

 Marcello C Tridente Ice Age (Ref.
 2005.6) automatic diving watch specification

 Movement: Automatic, Caliber ETA 2824-2, Swiss Made

 Crown material: Matches case